CSfufu/VidSketch/README.md

 ## News

+- [2025/3/21] We add Google Drive for our config.json file.
 - [2025/1/21] We add Google Drive link about our checkpoints and training data.
 - [2025/1/21] We release our checkpoints.
 - [2025/1/24] We have launched our website.